haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/live/sens-data-initial.md

 	* Commit and push to Git.

 <!-- <div class="bs-callout bs-callout-info" id="info" markdown="1">
 This example shows how you can set and lock configuration values for everything _except_ sensitive settings.
 You must set sensitive settings either as configuration variables or in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.
-For more information, see [Sensitive and system-specific]({{ page.baseurl }}/config-guide/prod/config-reference-sens.html).
+For more information, see [敏感的和系统特定的]({{ page.baseurl }}/config-guide/prod/config-reference-sens.html).
 </div> -->
 For example, you may want to set the following settings:

 * Disable {% glossarytooltip 05099dbb-d491-4e33-a065-16035cb2d4d9 %}locale{% endglossarytooltip %} and static file optimization settings in your Integration environment
 * Enable static file optimization in Staging and Production environments
-* Configure Fastly in Staging and Production with specific credentials for each
+* 快速配置 in Staging and Production with specific credentials for each

 _Static file optimization_ means merging and minifying {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} and Cascading Style Sheets, and minifying {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} templates.